DIGITALFRANK/ML_Classification_Applied/DATASET_METADATA.md

 ### 26. Legalh is class of legal highs consumption.
 It is output attribute with following distribution of classes

-### 27. LSD is class of alcohol consumption.
+### 27. LSD is class of LSD consumption.
 It is output attribute with following distribution of classes

 ### 28. Meth is class of methadone consumption.
 It is output attribute with following distribution of classes.